unoplatform/uno/doc/articles/controls/WebView.md

 This will navigate to the `index.html` file stored in the `WebContent` folder.
 This folder must be included in a platform-specific location on each platform:

 - On Windows, it should be directly in the root of the `YourApp.Windows` project and all its contents should be set to `Content` build action
-- On iOS it should be inside the `Resources` folder and all its contents should be set to `BundleResource` build action
+- On iOS, it should be inside the `Resources` folder and all its contents should be set to `BundleResource` build action
 - On Android, it should be inside the `Assets` folder and all its contents should be set to `AndroidAsset` build action

 To avoid duplication, you can put the files in a non-project-specific location and add them via linking, e.g.: